Wyamio/Wyam.Web/Input/modules/image.md

     - ImageFilter.Polaroid
     - ImageFilter.Sepia

     These filter values map directly to filters provided by ImageProcessor library.
-You can see the output of these filters [here](http://imageprocessor.org/imageprocessor/imagefactory/filter/).
+You can see the effects of these filters [here](http://imageprocessor.org/imageprocessor/imagefactory/filter/).

   - `Brigthen(short percentage)`